Identify Partner Agencies to Provide Health Services

 You can find potential partners by:

-- Visiting the California Primary Care Association’s website and using its Find a Clinic search engine to locate community clinics located in your city or county.
+- Visiting the California Primary Care Association’s Californiahealth+ website and locate community clinics in your city or county.

 - Visiting the California Council of Community Mental Health Agencies’ website and seeing whether any of its member agencies are located in your area.